Ting007/mutateDNAProtein/part2/README.txt

+This program is to print out the sequence of mutated protein on the terminal.

-To run the project with Python 3.0: python mutate.py ADAgene.fasta ADAprotein.fasta 239 129 G
+To run the project with Python 3.0, run the command on your terminal. python mutate.py ADAgene.fasta ADAprotein.fasta 239 129 G

 -ADAgene.fasta is the file of the gene of ADA